CesarMoretto/UserCRUD/README.md

 (Arquivo com o script do sql adicionado para facilitar a criação do BD)

-Alterar as seguintes configurações para as correspondentes do seu Microsoft SQL:
+Alterar as seguintes configurações no arquivo "application.porperties" para as correspondentes do seu Microsoft SQL:

 (usuário e senha)